 - SWA 251 – HBSE I (Human Behavior in Social Environment I)

 - SWA 252 – HBSE II (Human Behavior in Social Environment II)

-- Apply to the Social Work Program (ATP): You will receive an email with an application, instructions, and information on applying to the Program and Field Education.
+- Be Confirmed to the Social Work Program: You will receive an email with an application, instructions, and information on being Confirmed to the Program and Field Education.